Covid-19 outbreak leaves 45 Naas hospital staff ‘unavailable’

 Calls have been made for an immediate suspension of non-essential services at Naas General Hospital in Co Kildare following an outbreak of Covid-19 among frontline nursing staff.

-A spokesman said the situation had only emerged in the last couple of days and that the union has had meetings with hospital management to try to address the problem.
+A spokesman for the union said the situation had only emerged in the last couple of days and that it has had meetings with hospital management to try to address the problem.

 In the meantime, the INMO has written to hospital management seeking an immediate cessation of all elective day surgery and outpatient work to allow for the safe staffing of inpatient rosters.